-As such, relying on motivation to do something will indeed work only as long as you remain motivated.
+As such, relying on motivation to do something will work only as long as you remain motivated.

 Once you lose motivation…you quit.

-Passion is another “motivator” that gets people to do things: Mary started painting because that’s her passion, Stacey started twerking because that’s her passion and Erik started playing the piano because…that’s his passion.
+Passion is another “motivator” that gets people to do things: Mary started painting because that’s her passion, Stacey started twerking because that’s her passion and Erik started playing the piano because that’s his passion.

 Passions get people to do things and “find your passion” may be one of the most over-used advice given to graduates and young people in general.

-“Find your meaning” would be more appropriate, but that will be another article for later.
+“Find your meaning” would be more appropriate.

 While passion is more reliable than motivation, it won’t get you far into your projects because passion is based on pleasure which we get as long as the passion does not evolve into something too complicated, or too monotonous.